 Generally, planning is done at three levels:

-What is the CBA’s role in business continuity preparations?
+The CBA’s role in business continuity preparations

 The Canadian Bankers Association brings the banks together to share information and work with other external organizations to assess the impact of any type of event on the delivery of services to customers.
-Through the CBA, the banking industry also communicates with health and other government officials, regulators and other industries to ensure that plans are in place to deal with events if and when necessary.
+Through the CBA, the banking sector also communicates with health and other government officials, regulators and other industries to ensure that plans are in place to deal with events if and when necessary.